Can Steelers pull off three-player, $100 million summer?

 If the Steelers pull off new deals for Bell, defensive end Stephon Tuitt and left tackle Alejandro Villanueva, the trio could cost at least $100 million over their entire contracts.

-Here's why Bell might be first: Deadlines create momentum, and Bell's July 15 franchise tag deadline will push both sides to get something done.
+Here's why Bell might be first: Deadlines create momentum, and the July 15 franchise tag deadline will push both sides to get something done.

-But the wild card is Villanueva, who participated in organized team activities without a contract, opting not to sign his exclusive rights tender of $615,000 in hopes for getting an extension.
+But the wild card is Villanueva, who participated in organized team activities without a contract, opting not to sign his exclusive rights tender of $615,000 in hopes of getting an extension.
 The team holds his rights for the next two years.
-Villanueva's murky situation could prompt movement from Pittsburgh, but really training camp is his deadline.
+Villanueva's murky situation could prompt movement from Pittsburgh, but training camp is really his deadline.
 Players report July 27, and Villanueva can't participate without a contract.
 Perhaps that gives Villanueva an advantage.

 Tuitt's deal might come last, but he's a priority.
 The Steelers can let his negotiations bleed into August if necessary.

 The Steelers don't have to re-sign all three players, but they have the flexibility to do so.
-The team has about $18.6 million in salary cap space, according to ESPN's roster management system.
+The team has about $18.6 million in salary-cap space, according to ESPN's roster management system.
 That number includes Bell's $12.1 million franchise tag.

 Let's say the numbers came in like this (figures are just a reference point):